Lall-091/sql-docs/docs/integration-services/import-export-data/connect-to-a-flat-file-data-source-sql-server-import-and-export-wizard.md

  Restore the original columns.

 ## Columns page - Format = Fixed Width (source)
 On the **Columns** page, verify the list of columns and the delimiters that the wizard has identified.
-The following screen shot shows the page when you've selected **Fixed Width** as the flat file format.
+The following screenshot shows the page when you've selected **Fixed Width** as the flat file format.

 ![Flat file, fixed width, Columns page](../../integration-services/import-export-data/media/flat-file-fixed-width-columns-page.jpg)